-Knitwear design duo Jess Quinton and Jane Chadwick came together with a mutual vision to launch their company using only small family run British factories.
-Concerned by the effects of fast fashion on environment they are interested in communicating the value of textile design and craft that was traditional in communities around the uk.
+Design Duo Jess Quinton and Jane Chadwick came together with a mutual vision to launch their company using only small family run British factories.
+Concerned with the effects of fast fashion on the environment they are both invested in the idea of communicating the true worth of traditional textiles.

-Today QUINTON-CHADWICK is recognised for its Modern-Traditional design sensibility and its quality British production.
-Their unique accessories are now stocked globally with many stores that share this ethical approach to fashion such as Liberty London who are great supporters of UK produced brands and Merci Paris with its foundation in Madagascar, all helping raise the bar for ethically produced fashion.
+These unique accessories are now stocked globally with many stores that share the slow approach to fashion such as Liberty London who are great supporters of UK Craft and Merci store in Paris with its foundation in Madagascar, all helping to raise awareness for ethical fashion.